By Chere Di Boscio

 After starting this blog with the purpose of sharing my political, environmental and personal views, unexpected life events propelled my partner and I to move from the city to a regional community.
 Having lived in one of Australia’s largest metropolises my whole life, the move to a rural setting was a big adjustment.
 However, it was and still is a defining moment in my life.
 The change taught me to live off the grid and become self-sufficient.
 We grew our own organic vegetables, had rain water tanks and a nearby creek that provided much of our water needs and on the whole, I learned to live simply and reduce purchasing things that I didn’t need.
 Of course, as a woman and one who also studied Fashion Business, I love fashion, but I didn’t want to compromise my values and beliefs in the pursuit of style.
 My blog allows me to promote and celebrate green fashion but more importantly, a green lifestyle.

-Why do you think bloggers are becoming increasingly important in the publishing world?
+Why do you think bloggers are becoming increasingly trusted in the publishing world?

 Independent bloggers, unlike journalists, are not bound by the restrictions and expectations of the editor or the media company in which they work and are free to write content that expresses their personal opinions and views.
 As a result, these bloggers gain a kind of credibility and respect from their readers not often given to journalists.
 An independent blogger is often seen as David and traditional media as Goliath.
 And bloggers can come from a range of different backgrounds, ages and sizes.
 There doesn’t appear to be such a thing as the archetypal blogger.
 Mind you, I am referring to independent bloggers as I am aware that there are bloggers that ‘sell out’ their values and become puppets for traditional PR and marketing firms and other businesses.